linanthon/jpapp2/Readme.md

     - Inside the extracted jamdict_data folder, remove the small size `jamdict.db` (~500kb) if exist, extract the ~50mb `jamdict.db.xz` here

 ## How to use
-After installation, to use web UI, run"
+After installation, open your postgres and set password, update `app/web/handlers/config.py`'s `DB_USER` and `DP_PASS`.
+To use web UI, run:

     python app/web/main.py

+The first time running will init database, create all tables and scrape JLPT level data (more details below).
 Then go on your browser, enter the `localhost:5000/{api_version}`, currently, the application is using `v1`:

     http://127.0.0.1:5000/v1